sagepeppermint/TBK-Mini/readme.md

 ---

+modded version
+- does not require screws.
+I used superglue instead.
+The screws and inserts are difficult to source without resorting to overseas online shopping with lengthy shipping times.
-modded version to not require screws and modified the pro micro holder to be compatible with the KB2040, see the STL files
+- modified the pro micro holder to be compatible with the KB2040 (Adafruit)
+- see the STL files

 ---